The Polite Form in Italian: Formal vs. Informal Speech

 Informal vs. Formal You

-“Tu” is used when you address someone you know, like a kid, a colleague, or a schoolmate.
-Somebody we are familiar with.
+“Tu” is used in informal and familiar contexts, for example if you addressing a child, a colleague, or a schoolmate.
+In general, someone you’re familiar with or somebody who is much younger than you.
 Also, we use tu to speak to one person.
 If we are addressing two or more people, we will switch to the subject pronoun voi.